Bradley Herring, PhD

 PhD, University of Pennsylvania, 2000

 Dr. Herring earned his PhD from the Wharton School at the University of Pennsylvania, received a two-year RWJF Scholars in Health Policy fellowship at Yale University, and served for a year with the White House’s Council of Economic Advisers.
-He currently serves as the Chair of the Board of Directors for the Maryland Health Insurance Plan, the state's high-risk pool for medically-uninsurable residents.
+He currently serves as the Chair of the Board of Directors for the Maryland Health Insurance Plan.

 Dr. Herring teaches the four-credit course Introduction to the US Healthcare System for masters students in the second term onsite and the fourth term online.
-He also teaches the year-long eight-credit course sequence Microeconomic Models in Public Health I-IV for advanced PhD students.
+He also co-teaches the course sequence Microeconomic Models in Public Health I-IV for advanced PhD students.

 Honors and Awards